The 10 Best Screw Bit Sets

 video play icon

 This wiki has been updated 36 times since it was first published in October of 2015.
 Whether you are a professional contractor or an occasional home DIYer, you'll never be without the right tool for the job if you have one of these handy screwdriver bit sets.
 Our selection includes compact kits filled with the most common sizes to more comprehensive options suitable for industrial and automotive applications.
 Here we rank them for quality, durability, and price.
-When users buy our independently chosen editorial selections, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial picks, we may earn commissions to help fund the Wiki.

 1. DeWalt DW2166